jmoro0408/Spotify_Analysis_2.0/README.md

-## Spotify Analysis 2.0
+# Spotify Analysis 2.0

-This project will use my Spotify listening history combined with the spotipy library to gather features from the music I've listened to recently.
+This is my second attempt at creating a project to analyse my Spotify listeneing history, and use the Spotify API to develop a machin e learning algorithm that will predit how much I will isten to any inputted song.